UofM-Final-Project/Home_Gardeners_Analysis/README.md

 ## Database
 Chris presented a provisional database that stands in for the final database and accomplished the following:
+- I think all we need is times the temperature was less than 32 degrees farenheight and the locations where?
+Is that all?
 - Sample data that mimics the expected final database structure or schema
 - Draft machine learning module is connected to the provisional database